 You may listen here:

-- Episode 24: How to be a great thinker in business – metacognition
+- Episode 36: How to make sense of a changing world in business

 Or you may listen on Apple Podcasts or on Spotify by clicking the logos below.